 On June 12, 1966, St. Ambrose parish celebrated its first Mass at Luther Jackson Intermediate School (located on Gallows Road).
 A temporary rectory with a daily Mass chapel was established in 1966 at 3718 King Arthur Road (in the Camelot sub-division).
 However, Sunday Masses and religious instruction classes continued to be held at Luther Jackson Intermediate School until a new parish center could be built.
 Under the direction of Fr.
 Sikora, the parish center was built to provide a temporary parish church and a meeting space for religious education classes.
 Bishop Russell dedicated this church and parish center on October 31, 1968.
 Today this building serves as St. Ambrose parish grade school.

 In 1972, the parish’s second pastor, Fr.
 John Rea, oversaw the construction of a new rectory building on site, adjoining the parish church and hall.
 But with continued parish growth, permission was quickly given by the diocese for a new and larger church.
 Ground was broken for the present church in September 1976, under the parish’s third pastor, Fr.
 Robert Brooks.
-The new church (the church we use today) was dedicated in 1977 on December 7 (the Feast of St. Ambrose) by Bishop Thomas J. Welsh, the first bishop of the new Diocese of Arlington.
+The church was dedicated in 1977 on December 7, the Feast of St. Ambrose, by Bishop Thomas J. Welsh, the first bishop of the new Diocese of Arlington.

 In 1980, Msgr.
 William Reinecke, the vicar General of the Diocese of Arlington, was appointed as the fourth pastor of St. Ambrose parish.
 During his ten years as pastor, he worked to establish many new programs in the parish and retired all financial debt from the building of the church.
 His successor, Fr.
 Mark Pilon, oversaw the renovation of the church and opened St. Ambrose Catholic School, a school that today is recognized with both diocesan and national awards of academic excellence.